-How disclosure of child sexual abuse or sexual assault occurs and how it is responded to can significantly influence a man’s future well being.
-Talking about childhood sexual abuse or sexual assault is no simple matter.
-Disclosure of sexual abuse or sexual assault is shaped by what a man is feeling or thinking, by the culture in which he lives and by his assessment as to whether he will be believed and supported.
-Research indicates that men are less likely than women to tell someone of experiences of childhood sexual abuse or report sexual assault as an adult.
+Deciding to disclose sexual abuse or sexual assault is a process that takes much time and consideration, particularly for a man.
+How disclosure of child sexual abuse or sexual assault occurs, and how it is responded to, can significantly influence a man’s future well being.
+Talking about sexual abuse or sexual assault is no simple matter.
+Disclosure of childhood sexual abuse or sexual assault is shaped by what a man is feeling or thinking, by the culture in which he lives, and by his assessment as to whether he will be believed and supported.
+Research indicates that men are far less likely than women to tell someone of experiences of childhood sexual abuse, or to report sexual assault as an adult.

-Listed below is some information on what can help or hinder men’s disclosure of sexual abuse or sexual assault, along with some questions and points you might want to check out if you are considering telling someone of your experiences.
-Have a read, take your time and decide what is relevant or useful for you.
+Listed below is some information on what can help or hinder men’s disclosure of sexual abuse or sexual assault.
+We have also included some questions and points you might want to check out if you are considering telling someone of your experiences.
+Have a read, take your time, and decide what is relevant or useful for you.

 Barriers to disclosure